 The Sandra L. Panther Fellowship provides a grant in an amount of up to $2,000 to support travel, lodging and incidental expenses for conducting research at the Center for the History of Family Medicine.
 Awards cover research conducted between June 1 and December 31 during the year in which the Fellowship is awarded.

-We encourage interested researchers, including family physicians, other health professionals, historians, scholars, educators, scientists and others to apply for the Fellowship.
-Individuals interested in the Fellowship should first consult the Center's Catalog(443 page PDF) or contact Center staff to explore the collection and its available resources.
+We encourage interested researchers, including family physicians, students, residents, historians, scholars, educators, scientists and other health professionals to apply for the Fellowship.
+Individuals interested in the Fellowship should first consult the Center's Catalog(2 MB PDF) or contact Center staff to explore the collection and its available resources.

 The proposed project may be on any subject relating to the history of general practice, family practice, or Family Medicine, its practitioners, and their role in health and health care in the United States.